-I have also produced several independent creative projects that involve the collision and integration of books, writing, various digital and analogue media, community building, and collaboration.
-You can find out more about these specific projects under the Creative Projects tab.
+I have also produced several independent creative projects that are inspired by the collision and integration of books, writing, various digital and analogue media, community building, and collaboration.

-- Real Vancouver Writers’ Series: a local non-profit society that produces four literary reading events per year including some of the best writers from Vancouver and across Canada.
+I am the founder, Board president, and host of the Real Vancouver Writers’ Series, a non-profit society dedicated to producing four events per year featuring the best writers from Vancouver and beyond.

 I co-host and produce a radio show/podcast called Books on the Radio.
 The show features interviews and interactions with some of the best writers, publishers, and creative minds working in literature today.